San José del Palmar: History

 The current territory was populated initially by the indigenous group Embera-chami, who to this day are well-represented in the municipality.
-The first colonists were Antioquenos, Caldenses, and Vallunos.
+The first colonists came from the departments of Antioquia, Caldas, and Valle del Cauca.

-The population was founded by Esther Espinosa, Luis Angel Colorado, Paulino Villegas, Norberto Uribe, Eliseo Flores, Marco Salazar, and Pedro Monsalve en 1938 on the borders of the departments of Risaralda and Valle del Cauca.
+The town was founded by Esther Espinosa, Luis Ángel Colorado, Paulino Villegas, Norberto Uribe, Eliseo Flores, Marco Salazar, and Pedro Monsalve in 1938 on the borders of the departments of Risaralda and Valle del Cauca.

+It was the epicenter of a earthquake on 10 August 2026.

 Geography

 The municipality is situated in the Southeast of Choco, at the borders of the departments of Risaralda and Valle del Cauca.
 With the municipalities of Itsmina, Tado, Condoto, Novita, Sipi, and Litoral de San Juan, it makes up the Subregion of San Juan.
 It is equidistant from two of the most important rivers in the state, the San Juan and the Cauca.

 With its bordering regions, it shares two ecosystems of great importance, the National Park of Tatama and the Serrania of Los Paraguas.
 The head of the municipality is situated at an altitude of 1,100 meters at 4° and 54’ northern latitude and 76° 15’ west longitude of the Greenwich Meridian and at a distance from de Santafé de Bogotá of 2° 03’ and 34” to the west of the country.
 The approximate extension of the township is 947 km², which is equivalent to a sixth of the municipality of Quidobo and almost the same as that of the municipalities of El Carmen de Atrato and Nóvita.
 The municipality is bordered to the north by the municipality of Condoto, to the south by the municipalities of Sipi and Novita, and to the east by the departments of Risaralda and Valle del Cauca, and to the west by the municipality of Novita.

 The municipality includes the locality of El Sinai.